EECP® Therapy Patient Assessment

 - Oxygen saturation (SpO2) should be monitored before, during and after each EECP® treatment hour.
 The frequency of SpO2 assessments during treatment is determined by the patient's clinical status.

-- If a 3-5 percent decrease in SpO2 should occur pretreatment from one day to the next, withhold treatment, notify the physician, and monitor the patient.
+- If a 3-5% decrease in SpO2 should occur during pre-treatment from one day to the next, withhold treatment, notify the physician, and monitor the patient.

 - A decrease in SpO2 may be noted during EECP® Therapy as the patient may relax, and/or treatment pressure may induce shallow respiration.

 - If SpO2 decreases without accompanying symptoms of pulmonary congestion, the patient should be encouraged to take several deep breaths.
 If this does not increase oxygen saturation to the pre-treatment level, stop treatment and notify the physician.